ellisluke/FNTakeHome/README.md

 - Double check that the .gitignore is ignoring everything it should.
 - `dotnet watch` is not perfect nor all-encompassing.
 Force refreshing it was the solution to many of my problems.
 - .NET actually has some very good error messages that often suggest what you are doing wrong.
+- Take the time to maximize DAW compatibility with the language/framework being used.
+My VS Code auto-fills/intellisense hurt more than helped throughout this project.